Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Acknowledgements

-This project was funded in part by an Amazon Research Award and NSF grant CCF-2120955.
-We thank Yuvraj Agarwal and Vyas Sekar for their feedback on early versions of the paper.
+This work was supported in-part by an Amazon Research Award and in-part by the National Science Foundation under grants CCF-2120955, CCF-2429384, and CCF-2453432.
+We thank Ankush Desai for early discussions that inspired this work, as well as Yuvraj Agarwal and Vyas Sekar for feedback on prior versions of the paper.
+We use Claude AI to generate the state graphs in Figs.~\ref{fig:stream_execution_trace}~and~\ref{fig:lucene_trace}.